DKepov/geoipdownload/README.md

 The script is guaranteed to work on Linux environments where all required dependencies are available.

+This script is compatible with the `GeoIP.conf` configuration format used by the official `geoipupdate` tool up to version 4.0.0.
+If you are already using the official client, you can switch to this script without changing your existing configuration file.

 ## Requirements

 This script is guaranteed to work on Linux with the required dependencies installed.